eyalarkin/regalib/README.md

    - `ignore` should contain 0+ strings of rule ids to be ignored
       - if it is empty, zero rules will be ignored during evaluation
       - if it is "all", every rule will be ignored during evaluation
+   - `maxAllowed` is the maximum number of findings allowed for the results to be considered as passing
 - The `of` parameter in most functions is essentially the data from your SARIF file.
 You can either pass the data itself, or a pointer to the data into that parameter wherever it is seen.
 As an example, here is what you can run from the command line to see the rule list:
 ```
-opa eval "data.sarif.rule_list(data)" -i input.json -d library.rego -d results.sarif
+opa eval "data.sarif.rule_list(data)" -d library.rego -d <output_file>
 ```
 Since we attached results.sarif to `data` using the `-d` flag, it is now stored in that variable, therefore, passing it in as a parameter would suffice as telling the functions where to grab the information from.
+Here is an example of how to run certain functions, passing in the data using the `-d` flag
 - Take a SAST output file in a SARIF format, as a JSON
-   - make sure it matches up with the title of `<output_file>` and is a .json extension
+   - make sure it matches up with the title of `<output_file>` and is a .json or .sarif extension
-   - put it in the same directory as `library.rego` and `input.json`
+   - put it in the same directory as `library.rego`
 - It can be formatted however the user pleases (through  the  `--format=` flag), although `pretty` will be the most comprehensible
-- `<policy_name>` is the name of the policy as specified below
+- More examples below:
-   - example: to run `pass_no_filters`, run `opa eval -i input.json -d <output_file>.json -d library.rego --format=pretty "data.sarif.pass_no_filters"`
+   - example: to run `pass_no_filters`, run `opa eval -d <output_file> -d library.rego --format=pretty "data.sarif.pass_no_filters(data)"`
-   - another example: to run `status_count(level)` with a level of `very-high`, run `opa eval -i input.json -d <output_file>.json -d library.rego --format=pretty "data.sarif.status_count("very_high")"`
+   - another example: to run `status_count(level)` with a level of `very-high`, run `opa eval -d <output_file> -d library.rego --format=pretty "data.sarif.status_count("very_high", data)"`

 ---

 ### Overview of Policies

+Each of these policies has a parameter, last in the list, which takes in a JSON object that represents the SAST output file.
+In the example cases above, we pass that JSON object into the Rego program using the -d flag, storing the JSON object from the file we choose under the `data` variable, therefore, we pass `data` into the functions when running `opa eval`.
+For simplicity, that parameter is left out in the documentation below, but it is there for every policy.

 #### `pass_no_filters`